xh3210578/bee-docs/docs/installation/manual.md

   --debug-api-enable
 ```

-Once you have determined your Ethereum addresses, [fund your node](/docs/installation/fund-your-node)
+The ensuing logs will include your Ethereum addresses, use this to [fund your node](/docs/installation/fund-your-node)

 Now, we can run our Bee node and we will start to see Bee creating and waiting for transactions to complete.
-Please be patient as this might take a few moments.
+Please be patient as this might take a while.

 Now our chequebook is deployed, and credited with an initial deposit of gBZZ ready to be given to reward our fellow busy Bee nodes for their services.
 You will also provide services, and be rewarded by your peers for services you provide for them.

-For more info on bandwidth accounting, see [SWAP Bandwidth Accounting](/docs/advanced/swap).

 ## Join the Swarm